EU AI Act Regulatory Matrix visualization with risk categories and compliance framework

 The Four Risk Categories of the AI Act

-The EU AI Act classifies AI systems into four risk categories, each carrying different requirements and prohibitions.
-This classification determines which compliance measures you must take for your AI applications.
+The EU AI Act classifies AI systems into four risk categories, each with different requirements and prohibitions.
+This classification determines which compliance measures you need to implement for your AI applications.

 Unacceptable Risk